Halle Berry, 54, Shows Off Her Fit Figure And A Unique Way To Incorporate A Workout Partner

 Halle Berry takes to Instagram every Friday to offer some fitness tips for her followers, showing them how to get a great workout without a gym membership or expensive equipment.
 Her latest post takes that innovation to a new level, finding an unusually unique way to incorporate her very small workout partner.

 The 54-year-old actress posted a video on Friday showing her holding son Maceo as she went through a series of squats.
 With her son curled into a ball, Halle held him in front of her and went through her exercises.
-Berry wore a pair of tight workout pants and a dark t-shirt for the routine, and used a pink bandana to sweep back her dark hair.
+Berry wore a pair of tight workout pants and a dark T-shirt for the routine, and used a pink bandana to sweep back her dark hair.

 In the caption, Berry wrote that with many kids stuck are home and learning virtually as their schools are closed either fully or partially during the coronavirus pandemic, it’s more important than ever to help the young ones stay energized and engaged.
 Berry said she decided to do this by incorporating her son into her fitness plans — quite literally.